 Who is involved?

-Usually the participants in RJ are the victim(s) and offender(s) of the low-level crime or anti-social behaviour and trained RJ facilitator(s).
+Usually the participants in RJ are the victim(s) and offender(s) of the crime or anti-social behaviour and trained RJ facilitator(s).
 Sometimes it is appropriate that the victim is represented and/or supported by a family member or member(s) of the local community.

 What can I expect as a victim of crime?

 In October 2013 the Government, through the Ministry of Justice (MoJ), published the ‘Code of Practice for Victims of Crime’.
 This highlighted that victims of adult offenders are entitled to receive information about Restorative Justice and how you can take part.
-If you are a victim of a young offender you are entitled to be offered the opportunity by the Youth Offending Team to participate in voluntary RJ activities where appropriate and available.
+If you are a victim of a young offender you are entitled to be offered the opportunity by the Combined Dorset Youth Offending Service to participate in voluntary RJ activities where appropriate and available.

 What are the benefits for a victim of crime or anti-social behaviour?